 James Harden Named Western Conference Player of the Month

-HOUSTON – Today, the NBA announced that James Harden has been named Western Conference Player of the Month for April.
-It is the third time Harden has received Player of the Month honors, having won back-to-back months in December of 2014 and January of 2015.
+HOUSTON – Today, the NBA announced that Houston Rockets guard James Harden has been named Western Conference Player of the Month for December.
+He has won four of the past six awards and has nine total in his career, all coming as a Rocket.